dymmond/esmerald/docs/en/docs/configurations/template.md

     You will notice the name of the parameters in the `TemplateConfig` match maority of the jinja2 implementation.

 !!!
 Warning
-    The `Mako` engine has a limited integration.
+    The `Mako` engine has a limited integration within Esmerald.
 This will change in the future.

 ## TemplateConfig and application